I’m Michael Xander, a maker at heart.

-Later on a custom solution becomes easier to maintain and extend than a framework.
+Later on for CSS a custom solution becomes easier to maintain and extend than a framework.
 For my own projects I prefer a custom solution based on the code-guide I follow.
 That said, I have experience with the usual subjects (Bootstrap, Foundation, Material Design Lite, Primer, etc.).

 What are some backend examples you’ve coded?

 Content management system, analytics site, and a social network, to name a few.

 I’m currently based just outside Stuttgart, Germany.
 I was born and raised in Germany.
 My working language is English, and German is my mother tongue.

 What do you enjoy doing away from the screen?

 I love hiking and exploring cities.
 I recently did some long hikes in California and Arizona, and I’ve walked most of NYC (not just Manhattan), San Francisco, New Orleans, Austin, Tucson, Marrakech, Lisbon, Madrid, Valencia, Barcelona, and Montreal.
 I also enjoy reading books, taking photos, riding my bike, and playing basketball.